What is environmental monitoring in pharmaceutical industry

 How to monitor air for viable contaminants?

-You can sample microbes in air in number of ways.
-Passive sampling (e.g. settle plates) or dynamic sampling (e.g. impaction sampling) may be used to monitor the air depending on the requirements of the governing regulations and guidelines.
-Below are brief descriptions of some method.
+You can sample microbes in the air in several ways.
+Depending on the requirements of the governing regulations and guidelines, passive sampling (e.g., settle plates) or dynamic sampling (e.g., impaction sampling) may be used to monitor the air.

 The methods are generally used for critical processing areas